Associate MEMBERS

 4. Major Publications

-“Leadership in Educational Organizations: A Pragmatic Approach to Collaboration.”
+"Leadership in School Organizations: A Pragmatic Approach to Collaboration."
 (Submitted)

 “Leadership: ‘Letting Go’ to Enable Collective Productivity” (with Adeline Frantz).*Éducation et Francophonie* XLVI, no. 1, Spring 2018, Quebec City, pp. 50–66.